 The reasons for a raw vegan diet are primarily health reasons.
-The opinion is that food that has not been heated and hardly processed can reduce or eliminate allergies and food intolerances.
-Also, the unheated food is generally intended to promote a healthy, lean and fit body.
+The opinion is that food that has not been heated and is hardly processed can reduce or eliminate allergies and food intolerances.
+Also, unheated food is generally intended to promote a healthy, lean, and fit body.

 How much raw food should you eat?

 There is no strict requirement between raw food and cooked food.
 It would be desirable to have a raw food content of about 50 percent or between 1/3 and 2/3.
 Depending on various factors, you can choose how much raw food you integrate into your diet, such as your personal preference and well-being, as well as the availability of fresh, regional, and seasonal food.

 Here are recipes to inspire you to eat more raw

 Eat More Raw – Recipes Good For Your Health And Body Weight

 If you think these look good, they taste even better than they look.
 If you think they look weird, they still taste better than they look… (in this case, much better?)
 I ate them all by myself Recipe: thisrawsomeveganlife.com